 Due to health and safety concerns and advisories, Processing Community Day 2020 will not be taking place as scheduled.
 We will share any updates about the event here.

 (updated March 12)

 What is Processing Community Day?

 Featuring hands-on educational workshops, visiting artist lectures, and participatory lightning talks, Processing Community Day @ Pittsburgh (#PCDPGH) is a free, inclusive event to celebrate and explore creative coding in the arts.

-PCDPGH is organized between The Frank-Ratchye STUDIO for Creative Inquiry at Carnegie Mellon University, and The University of Pittsburgh’s Department of Studio Arts and Frick Fine Arts Library.
+PCDPGH is organized by the University of Pittsburgh’s Department of Studio Arts, with additional support from the Frank-Ratchye STUDIO for Creative Inquiry at Carnegie Mellon University.
 Our event is affiliated with Processing Community Day @ Worldwide, a series of events taking place in more than 100 cities around the globe.